sharetribe/flex-docs/src/docs/concepts-pricing-and-commissions/commissions-and-monetizing-your-platform/index.md

 Configuring commissions happens with the [privileged-set-line-items](/references/transaction-process-actions/#actionprivileged-set-line-items) transaction process action.
-In the FTW templates, this is done [on the server side](https://github.com/sharetribe/ftw-daily/blob/master/server/api-util/lineItems.js) because of the privileged nature of this action.
-If you are developing a client application that is not based on one of the FTW templates, you can apply a similar logic.
+In the template, this is done [on the server side](https://github.com/sharetribe/ftw-daily/blob/master/server/api-util/lineItems.js) because of the privileged nature of this action.
+If you are developing a client application that is not based on the Sharetribe Web Template, you can apply a similar logic.

 ## Percentage-based commissions